smasongarrison/syllabi/MegaSyllabus.md

 You can calculate your grade using a weighted average and the weightings in the syllabus.
 If you really really need help with this, try [this website](https://thegradecalculator.com/).

+#### Can my parents email you about my class performance?
+Unless you are legally a minor, I cannot answer your parents questions about this class.

+##### Should my parents email you about my class performance?
+No.

-### Your curve is confusing.
-Why can't you just tell me my letter grade?
+#### Can't you just tell me my letter grade?
+Your curve is confusing.
 I agree that my curve is a little confusing at first glance.
 But, this curve can only help you.
 It means I can lower the thresholds for letter grades, but not raise them.
 Your best approach is to pretend that there is no curve.

-### Can my parents email you about my class performance?
-Unless you are legally a minor, I cannot answer your parents questions about this class.

-#### Should my parents email you about my class performance?
-No.
+### Why...

-### Why do I have to meet with you if I want to see my test again?
+#### Why do I have to meet with you if I want to see my test again?
 Why can't you just release them?

 Unfortunately, my tests/quizzes take a long time to make as do the rubrics I use to grade.
 So although I'm happy to show you both your test and the rubric used to grade it, I can't share those publicly.

+#### Why is your speaking style so weird?
+I get this comment frequently enough in course evaluations (but never face-to-face...).
+Most students don't have a problem with it, and it seems that most people recognize that it is outside my control.
+My speaking style can become a bit fragmented -- students tend to describe it as tangential, scattered, incomprehensible (also some much less kind things... that are often really ableist).
+But that's not actually, what's happening... what's happening is a mixture of cluttering and some other less well-known speech dysfluencies.
+Practically, this means I will on occasion skip the last syllable in a word or the last word of a sentence or repeat a phrase.

+I recognize that it can be frustrating.
+I hear you.
+I really do.
+I cannot help it.
+And trust me, I am frustrated by it as well.

+Please, understand that there's not much more I can do at this point.
+And I have done a lot.

+What you are experiencing is the result of years of speech therapy and is a massive improvement.
+If you *genuinely* struggle to understand me, please TALK to me about it.
+I can connect you with resources, including my scripts, previous recordings of lectures.
+If those don't help, we can work in the LAC to figure out an accommodation that works for both of us.
+PLEASE do not wait until after the course is over and complain in my course evaluations.
+That is not helpful to anyone.

 ## Online Learning